hasinhayder/hydra/README.md

 ### Update a User (User/Admin Ability Required)

-To update an existing user, make a `HTTP PUT` request to the following route.
+Make an `HTTP PUT` request to the following route to update an existing user.
 Replace {userid} with actual user id.
-You must includ a Bearer token obtained from User/Admin authentication.
+You must include a Bearer token obtained from User/Admin authentication.
 A bearer admin token can update any user.
 A bearer user token can only update the authenticated user by this token.

 ```shell
 http://localhost:8000/api/users/{userid}
 ```

-For example to update the user with id 2, use this endpoint `http://localhost:8000/api/users/3`
+For example, to update the user with id 2, use this endpoint `http://localhost:8000/api/users/3`

 **API Payload & Response**

-You can include either `name` or `email`, or both in a URL Encoded Form Data or JSON payload, just like this
+You can include `name` or `email`, or both in a URL Encoded Form Data or JSON payload, just like this

 ```json
 {